Exchange traded products: Admission guidelines

 Market makers earn their revenue from trading, and competition is a strong motivation to maintain tight bid–offer spreads that should then produce close alignment to the NAV and consequently to the iNAV.
 Ensuring that investors can trade at a price close to the NAV is critical to investor confidence in the market.
 The licensed exchange should closely monitor whether this is achieved consistently.

-In very specific circumstances, licensed exchanges may allow the issuer to adopt the role of market maker (i.e. an internal market-making arrangement) on the fund’s behalf rather than using an independent third-party trading participant.
+In very specific circumstances, licensed exchanges may allow the issuer to adopt the role of market maker (i.e. an internal market-making arrangement) on the fund’s behalf, rather than use an independent third-party trading participant.

 Under this arrangement, the issuer must appoint a trading participant to act as execution agent to enter bids and offers in the ETP units throughout the day on behalf of the ETP.
 At the end of the trading day, a net creation or redemption in the ETP units is performed by the issuer, or their appointed third party, and any profit or loss based on the market-making activity is attributed to the ETP.
 Disclosure of the ETP’s holdings is provided on a delayed, rather than daily, basis.
 Issuers typically seek to implement this arrangement if they consider there is a risk that others will use the ETP’s intellectual property, for example, by replicating the investment strategy to the ETP’s detriment.